What Is Gray Divorce?

 Although it is often believed that an open-ended award of spousal maintenance is essentially a lifetime award, it can be modified at any time, just like any other award of spousal support if either party’s circumstances change substantially.
 Spousal support would also end in the event of either party’s death.

 If you are getting a gray divorce, you will experience numerous other challenges others tend not to face and, as such, need particularly skilled and knowledgeable help on your side.
 At the Law Offices of Elaine Stypula, our divorce team is prepared to assist you with all of your divorce-related issues, no matter how complex they might be.
 With over 15 years of experience on our side, you can rest assured your case will be in good hands with us.

-Call our law office today at (248) 565-3800 to schedule a case review with our accomplished divorce attorney.
+Contact us today to schedule a case review with our accomplished divorce attorney.